gomorpheus/morpheus-docs/cli/commands.md

 ```
 Usage: morpheus instances suspend [instance]
-        --muteMonitoring [on|off]    Mute monitoring.
+        --mute-monitoring [on|off]   Mute monitoring.
+Default is on.
+        --server [on|off]            Suspend instance server.
 Default is off.
     -y, --yes                        Auto Confirm
     -q, --quiet                      No Output, do not print to stdout
     -j, --json                       JSON Output